 Great haircuts, great voice, great guitar sound and underwater bass.
 The golden age of goth/pop.

-More good hair, and there’s something about this performance and song that always cheers me up.
-Someone or something is making singer Neil Arthur struggle to keep a straight face throughout.
+Good hair again, and someone or something is making singer Neil Arthur struggle to keep a straight face throughout.

 Bought: Our Price Richmond 1988